 Whip the chilled ganache with a hand mixer until fluffy.
 Place one cooled cake layer on a serving plate, cover with chocolate frosting then, add the second cake layer.
 Spread frosting over the top and sides of the cake with an offset spatula.
 Slice and serve the cake plain or topped with berries.

-- You can make your cake layers the day before, wrap the cooled layers in plastic wrap and store them in the fridge until ready to assemble the next day.
+Make the chocolate ganache buttercream ahead and store it in the fridge until ready to assemble the cake.
+You can also make your cake layers the day before, wrap the cooled layers in plastic wrap and store them in the fridge until ready to assemble the next day.

 Storing and Freezing Cake Leftovers